ValveSoftware/steam-audio/fmod/doc/spatializer.rst

     The contribution of reflections to the overall mix for this event.
 Lower values reduce the contribution more.

 Pathing
     If checked, shortest paths taken by sound as it propagates from the source to the listener will be simulated, and appropriate spatialization will be applied to the event for these indirect paths.
-The pathing data must be specified via the ``SIMULATION_OUTPUTS`` DSP parameter.
+The pathing data must be specified via the ``IPL_SPATIALIZE_SIMULATION_OUTPUTS_HANDLE`` DSP parameter.

 Apply HRTF To Pathing
     If checked, applies HRTF-based 3D audio rendering to pathing.
 Results in an improvement in spatialization quality, at the cost of slightly increased CPU usage.
 Default: off.